A live album that chronicles the band’s first Transatlantic Tour and features selections from their first two records.

 The second side opens with a warm introduction from the emcee at L.A.’s still-standing Greek Theatre before the band goes through a lively performance of Cosmic Surfin’.
 Despite good sound conditions, it’s the only track from the Greek shows.
 The last three performances are from NYC’s Bottom Line, like The Venue a smaller club that attracted both big and up-and-coming artists.
 Yukihiro Takahashi does a lot of singing during this set, including their trippy version of Day Tripper, Radio Junk and La Femme Chinoise.
 The album closes out, unexpectedly, with the band engaging in some back-and-forth with a Tokyo audience, titled Back in Tokio.

-Public Pressure is, frankly, the least essential of the band’s first three albums, as it sheds no new light on the band’s artistry other than to prove that the band was cultivating a small but appreciative Western audience.
+Public Pressure is, frankly, the least essential of the band’s early albums, as it sheds no new light on the band’s artistry other than to prove that the band was cultivating a small but appreciative Western audience.
 There is nothing here that expands on their original vision or even changes it slightly.
 This is Y.M.O. with no M.O. other than getting their name and music out to a wider audience.
 As I’ve said about a bajillion times to the point of irritation, live albums are of more historical than musical consequence to me, so you’d need to be interested in the history of Y.M.O. to be interested in Public Pressure—and interested enough to pay some coin for a pricey Japanese import.

 Original elpee version